apostrophecms/docs/docs/guide/localization/dynamic.md

 ### `data.localizations`

 This property provides much more information.
-It will be an array of objects that include information about the current page (or show page) context in all the active locales.
+It will be an array of objects that include information about the current page context (or piece, when on a show page) in all the active locales.
 It will include special properties that can help build a locale switcher for visitors:

 | Locale property | Description |
 | ------- | ------- |